Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Not much focus on profit can damage a business long term prospects

-Profit can be said to be cutting costs, but taken too far, it can negativl
+Profit can be said to be cutting costs, but taken too far, it can negatively affect long term growth.

+Some might argue that the increase in growth can not be done with a maximisation of profit.

+In the short term, it is possible to increase profit by slowing down gro